Benedict Arnold

 The next day Arnold ordered his horse and charged into battle.
 Upon seeing this, the soldiers received inspiration and charged in to fight alongside him.
 Just when victory was at hand, Arnold's horse was shot in the breast.
 It fell and landed on Arnold's leg, crippling it permanently.
 He was then deported to Philadelphia.

-Benedict Arnold's real signature (public domain)
+Benedict Arnold’s signature (public domain)

-Benedict Arnold, British Spy and American Traitor
+British Spy and American Traitor

 In Philly Benedict met his second wife, Peggy Shippen.
 She was 18 years old and he was 38 when they were married.
 His marriage to Peggy raised his social status immensely.
 Soon after, though, the congress did one more thing to make him angry, and by that winter he had decided to secretly trade with the British.